Issues for MOF 2.0 Core revision Task Force

 Provide support in MOF::Common for reflective collections according to UML2.4's collection types for properties, i.e., set, ordered set, bag and sequence

-Resolution: The unification of collection types across UML, OCL and MOF is beyond the scope the 2.4 series of UML, MOF and XMI RTFs.
+Resolution: The unification of collection types across UML, OCL and MOF requires substantial time and coordination.
 Disposition: Deferred

 Revised Text: